 Step 1: Application Dates: December 1, 2018-January 7, 2019

 Interested candidates must submit a County of Henrico online application.
 Applications are only accepted online.
-To apply or go to www.henricojobs.com.
+To apply: www.henricojobs.com.
 Please provide an email address for notifications and status updates.
-Please note the email you provide on your application will be the primary means in which you are contacted and notified throughout the hiring process.
+Please note the email you provide on your application will be the primary means by which you are contacted and notified throughout the hiring process.
 Call Henrico County Human Resources 804-501-4628 if you need assistance completing your online application.

 Minimum requirements for candidates to apply: